AS-202: Staging footage

 AS-202 was one of three uncrewed Apollo missions which obtained notable close-up footage of a Saturn rocket during staging, the others being Apollo 4 and Apollo 6.
 Ejectable cameras were mounted to each launch vehicle, technology first developed for the Saturn I. On AS-202, a camera was mounted to the Saturn IB vehicle's first stage, the S-IB, looking forward.
 It captured footage of the vehicle's second stage, the S-IVB (200 series) pulling away and firing its single J-2 engine.
 The upper stage is identifiable by its firing of three ullage motors; a later iteration of the S-IVB, the 500 series, had only two ullage motors, and was that used on Saturn V launches.

 Although the footage was captured during an uncrewed flight, it is frequently used as stock footage in documentaries of crewed flights, to illustrate staging.
 The footage was used in the documentary film Apollo 11, and is sometimes erroneously attributed to Apollo 11, or other crewed missions.

 Museum display

+The capsule was displayed in the US Pavilion at Expo 67 in Montreal.

 The capsule is currently on display aboard USS Hornet.
 The ship is open to the public as the USS Hornet Museum in Alameda, California.